 People may not understand if you seem to have physical challenges or fatigue.
 Some people may even express skepticism that you truly have a medical condition since they can’t “see” your symptoms.
 In these cases, think about how you would like to respond.

 Honesty is important.
-However, feel free to set boundaries on how much, when and what you share.
-If you encounter someone regularly, perhaps prepare a short explanation of your diagnosis, and what symptoms or challenges you may experience.
-For example, let your hair stylist know that why you may find it painful to place your neck against the edge of the sink during a shampoo, and discuss other ways to accomplish this task.
+However, feel free to set boundaries on how much, when, and what you share.
+If you encounter someone regularly, perhaps prepare a short explanation of your diagnosis and what symptoms or challenges you may experience.
+For example, let your hair stylist know why you may find it painful to place your neck against the edge of the sink during a shampoo, and discuss other ways to accomplish this task.
 Let your neighbor know that sometimes, morning stiffness may make it difficult for you to drag your trash bins down the driveway for pick-up.
 If they offer to help, accept if you feel comfortable doing so.

 People may ask questions about your disease that you don’t wish to answer.
 They may give you advice on treatments that you don’t wish to hear.
 In those cases, it is fine for you to thank them for their concern.
 You can clarify that you and your rheumatologist are working together to treat your disease.
 Share what you feel comfortable sharing, and feel free to discard unsolicited advice.

 You may wish to inform your employer about your diagnosis, as your rheumatic disease may mean that you will have to miss work time for medical appointments or illness.
 Before telling your supervisor or human resources director about your diagnosis, consider these suggestions:

-Remember to share your diagnosis with others in your life in a way that feels most comfortable for you and maintain a positive, upbeat outlook about your future.
-Informing your friends and family will help them understand your disease and how to they can best support you.
+Remember to share your diagnosis with others in your life in a way that feels most comfortable for you.
+Informing your friends and family will help them understand your disease and how they can best support you.

 This patient fact sheet is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.